lagom/online-auction-java/README.md

 ## Good to know

 - Hello World Giter8 seed
-For a simple, gentler, introduction to Lagom with Java, have a look at the Hello World giter8 seed project using [Maven](http://www.lagomframework.com/documentation/1.3.x/java/GettingStartedMaven.html) or [sbt](http://www.lagomframework.com/documentation/1.3.x/java/GettingStartedSbt.html).
+For a simple, gentler, introduction to Lagom with Java, have a look at the Hello World Lagom archetype using [Maven](http://www.lagomframework.com/documentation/1.3.x/java/GettingStartedMaven.html) or Giter8 lagom template  with [sbt](http://www.lagomframework.com/documentation/1.3.x/java/GettingStartedSbt.html).
 - Getting help
 If you have any troubles and need help, feel free to ask in the [Gitter channel](https://gitter.im/lagom/lagom)